playdunjin-byte/modguide/dunjin-modding-detailed-reference.md

 ### 5.6 Mimic compatibility (major / minor perks)

-The Mimic is a base-game hero whose entire kit is randomized: at run start it rolls one **major** perk and one **minor** perk, each borrowed wholesale from a different hero, and plays the run with that combined bonus.
-This is driven by a lookup table of hand-authored major/minor perks — one per base-game hero, whichever ones that hero's designer chose to offer.
+The Mimic is a base-game hero whose entire kit is randomized: at run start it rolls one **major** perk and one **minor** perk, each borrowed from a different hero, and plays the run with that combined bonus.
+Every base-game hero currently offers exactly one major and one minor (section 5.7).

-Mod heroes are not added to this table automatically.
-By default, a mod hero can be picked, played, and fought entirely normally — it simply never comes up as something the Mimic can borrow from.
-Declaring the optional `mimic` field opts a mod hero into that draw pool.
+Mod heroes are not added to this pool automatically.
+By default, a mod hero can be picked and played normally but never comes up as something the Mimic can borrow.
+Declaring the optional `mimic` field opts it in.

 ```json
 {"heroes":[{